-Married At First Sight Star Jamie Otis Reveals She Had A Chemical Pregnancy
+‘Married At First Sight’ Star Jamie Otis Reveals She Had A Chemical Pregnancy

 Married at First Sight is an American reality television series.
 Originally adapted from a Danish show, it follows couples who marry on the show and go on a honeymoon.
 After a period of time together, the couples decide whether they wish to stay married or divorce.
 Otis and Hehner were featured on the first season of the show.
 They were featured on a spin-off show, Married at First Sight: The First Year, which chronicled their first year of marriage.
 Otis, who is a registered nurse, appeared on The Bachelor prior to starring in Married at First Sight.

 According to Healthline, “chemical pregnancies take place before ultrasounds can detect a fetus, but not too early for a pregnancy test to detect levels of hCG or human chorionic gonadotropin.”
-Nearly 75 percent of all miscarriages are chemical.”
+Nearly 75 percent of all miscarriages are chemical.